Earthing system: IEC terminology

-"S" — Neutral and protective functions provided by separate conductors (French: séparé).
+"S" — Neutral and protective functions provided by separate conductors.

-"C" — Neutral and protective functions provided by the same single conductor (PEN conductor) (French: combiné).
+"C" — Neutral and protective functions provided by the same single conductor (PEN conductor).

+The letters can reasonably be assumed to derive from French wording (the IEC standard is written in both French and English), with T deriving from terre (Earth); N from neutre (neutral); S from séparé (separate); C from combiné (combined); and I from both isolé and impédance (isolation and impedance — the two key details of an IT system).

 Types of TN system

 TN-S: separate protective earth (PE) and neutral (N) conductors from transformer to consuming device, which are not connected together at any point after the source.

-TN-C: combined PE and N conductor all the way from the transformer to the consuming device.
+TN-C: combined PE and N conductor all the way from the transformer to the consuming device (though not necessarily including power cords).

 TN-C-S: combined PEN conductor from transformer to building, but separate PE and N conductors within building wiring (and device power cords).

-In a TN (terre neutre) earthing system, one of the points in the supply transformer is directly connected with Earth, usually the neutral-star-point in a star-connected supply transformer, the same point from which a neutral (N) connection would be provided.
+In a TN earthing system, one of the points in the supply transformer is directly connected with Earth, usually the neutral-star-point in a star-connected supply transformer, the same point from which a neutral (N) connection would be provided.
 Exposed-conductive-parts within a consumer installation are connected with Earth via this connection at the transformer, and thus via the supply cable(s).
 The conductor that connects an exposed-conductive-part of the consumer's electrical installation to Earth is called the protective earth (PE; see also: Ground) conductor.

 This arrangement is a current standard for residential and industrial electric systems particularly in Europe.

 Three variants of TN systems are distinguished: